Payfazz gets $53 million to give more Indonesians access to financial services – TechCrunch

 Payfazz’s network currently includes about 250,000 agents, most of whom are located in small stores.
 Users deposit cash with the agents, who serve as go-betweens with banks.
 This allows Payfazz’s users to have a balance they can use to pay phone, electricity and other bills.
 Payfazz also recently launched loans and payments for offline retailers.

 Kwik said Payfazz built an agent network because even though smartphone penetration is high in Indonesia, many people haven’t used direct digital banking services before, so talking to a Payfazz agent helps familiarize them with the process.
-Since most of its agents are based out of warung or kirana stores, or neighborhood shops that sell food and other necessities, they are easier for people in rural areas and small towns to access than banks, ATM machines or convenience store chains.
+Because most of its agents are based out of warung or kirana stores, or neighborhood shops that sell food and other necessities, they are easier for people in rural areas and small towns to access than banks, ATM machines or convenience store chains.

 “Our agents are small businesses and people who have lots of traffic from rural areas’ populations in their places.
 It can be warung and kirana stores, telco stores, small restaurants or even someone’s house,” Kwik said.
 “They are the perfect profile to become our agents because they’re ubiquitously distributed and have high coverage in rural areas.”

 He added that Payfazz also gives agents an opportunity to earn extra income.
 Payfazz takes a 0.5% to 1% commission on every transaction, and agents are allowed to set the margins they charge customers for transactions, usually between 5% to 9%.
-Before signing on an agent, Payfazz screens them using KYC (“know your customer”) and verification technology to gauge trustiworthiness, traffic and sales potential.
+Before signing on an agent, Payfazz screens them using KYC (“know your customer”) and verification technology to gauge trustworthiness, traffic and sales potential.

 While Grab Financial and other Southeast Asian fintech companies may eventually become Payfazz’s competitors, Kwik said he currently sees them as potential partners.

 “The reason is simply because most of these providers still focus their market and resources in the cities and urban areas, like many of the traditional banks.
-Meanwhile Payfazz focuses all its market and resources in rural areas,” he added.
+Meanwhile, Payfazz focuses all its market and resources in rural areas,” he added.
 “Payfazz can help other banks and financial service providers to expand their reach to rural areas and capture hundreds of millions of users and billions of dollars of revenue opportunity there.”

-In a statement about the funding, Insignia Ventures founding managing partner Yinglan Tan said “We have been privileged to have supported Payfazz since their early days.
+In a statement about the funding, Insignia Ventures founding managing partner Yinglan Tan said, “We have been privileged to have supported Payfazz since their early days.
 We believe that this path to taking their fintech ecosystem from Indonesia to the rest of the region will meet the pressing needs of many more of Southeast Asia’s digital consumers, and are excited to see how Hendra and the Payfazz team will build on top of the portfolio of services that millions of Indonesians are already using.”